-The Blue Mountains National Park to the west of Sydney is home to many of NSW's koalas.
-Koalas are now an endangered species, just like Burundi's Chimpanzees.
-This case study will compare the two national parks - Kibira National Park in Burundi and The Blue Mountains National Park - using Chimps and Koalas as a focus.
+Burundi's Chimpanzees are endangered but are at risk of going locally extinct.
+This case study will compare the two national parks - Kibira National Park in Burundi and The Blue Mountains National Park - using Chimps and Eastern Quolls as a focus.

 Using the Global forest change map - compare the loss of tree cover in both places since the year 2000.

 Use the different data layers to look at where there is still 100% tree cover and when recent forest loss has occurred.